Skip to main content

 • Cross-Chain Interoperability: As a scalable, EVM-compatible blockchain, Core has integrations with many cross-chain dApps and bridges.

-• Core Bridge: Powered by Layer Zero, Core Bridge facilitates effortless asset transfers between Core, Bitcoin, and other supported EVM blockchains.
+• Core Bridge: Powered by Layer Zero, the Core Bridge facilitates effortless asset transfers between Core and other blockchains.

-• lstBTC (Upcoming): is a liquid, yield-bearing Bitcoin token issued on the Core blockchain, enabling Bitcoin holders—especially institutional investors—to earn BTC-denominated yield while maintaining full liquidity and security.
+• lstBTC (Upcoming): is a liquid, yield-bearing Bitcoin token issued on the Core blockchain, enabling Bitcoin holders—especially institutional investors—to earn BTC-denominated yield while maintaining existing custodial arrangements and full asset liquidity.

 5. Usability and Accessibility

-• User-Friendly Interfaces: The products offered over the Core blockchain are easily accessible through several user-friendly and commonly used wallets and interfaces.
+• User-Friendly Interfaces: Products on Core are easily accessible through several user-friendly and commonly used wallets and interfaces.

 • Comprehensive Developer Tools: Core supports an extensive suite of tools to help developers build, deploy, and manage applications on Core.